Full-Spine Decompression

 Q: What is manual full-spine decompression?

-A: Manual full-spine decompression is a precise, hands-on technique used to create space along the entire spine — from neck to tailbone.
+A: Manual full-spine decompression is a precise, hands-on technique used to create space along the entire spine — from upper neck to tailbone.
 Instead of isolating one small area, it works the full spinal chain to reduce compression, restore motion, and relieve pressure on the discs and nerves.
-It’s a full-spine reset that helps restore alignment, improve mobility, and bring back the natural movement your spine was built for.
+It’s a full-spine procedure that helps restore alignment, improve mobility, and bring back natural movement.

 Q: How is this different from machine-based traction or traditional decompression tables?

-A: Most traction tables or mechanical decompression devices focus on one spinal segment at a time — usually the low back.
-My approach is entirely manual and engages the whole spine in a coordinated release that addresses global tension patterns, not just local symptoms.
-By working with your body’s natural feedback and alignment, I can create a more complete and natural restoration of spinal space and function.
+A: Most traction tables or mechanical decompression devices focus on one spinal segment or region at a time — usually the low back.
+My approach is entirely manual and engages the whole spine in a coordinated release that addresses global tension patterns, not just local symptoms. .

 Q: What kinds of issues can this help with?